Microsoft Certified Azure AI Engineer Associate

-Pre-trained foundation models or LLMs provide huge general knowledge but are often not able to process specialized business tasks with highest accuracy.
+Pre-trained LLMs provide huge general knowledge but are often not suitable to perform domain-specific business tasks without the implementation of customization and orchestration best practices.

 In-context customization strategies like Prompt Engineering or Retrieval Augmented Generation (RAG) add business domain knowledge to general purpose models without retraining.